-Join Diana Weynand for an in-depth discussion in this video Compounding thoughts into one primary story project, part of Effective Storytelling with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Compounding thoughts into one primary story project, part of Final Cut Pro X v10.1.x: Effective Storytelling.

 - When you were developing story ideas…from the Delicious Piece footage,…you created several projects,…each following a different thread or storyline,…such as coffee making, the importers who purchase…the coffee and so on, and now it's time…to weave those threads together,…to compound them to create a richer and more complex story.…But how do you weave and compound sections…into one story, when they live in different projects.…Well, let's start with the coffee project.…Just to review, this is the project…that contains the sequence of clips…that demonstrate to us how the coffee…is produced and enjoyed by the Ugandan coffee growers.…